 Healthcare law – a year in review.

 Over the course of the last year, there have been many interesting judgements in the High Court and the Court of Appeal in relation to healthcare and personal injury law....

 Brain injury resulting from medical negligence can have serious and life-changing consequences for individuals affected and, in some cases, can be fatal.

-If you or a loved one have suffered a brain injury, you may feel deeply concerned about what may happen in the future, and you will likely have many unanswered questions.
+If you or a loved one have suffered a brain injury due to medical negligence, you may feel deeply concerned about what may happen in the future and you will likely have many unanswered questions.

 Whether the injury is minor or more severe in nature, the long term impact of damage to the brain can take a long time to become apparent.
 The extent of any outcome varies considerably from patient to patient because no two injuries are the same.

 With modern approaches to treatment of brain injury, both in the acute phase and then in the rehabilitation period, patients now have the best possible chance of making a recovery.

 At Lavelle Partners, we truly understand the implications of an acquired brain injury and have helped many clients who have been injured as a result of the negligent acts of a medical professional.
 We place the wider needs of our clients at the heart of what we do, providing support, guidance and legal expertise.